joshfrench/om-wiki-fork/Quick-Start-(om.next).md

-The details of the indexer are not fully ironed out yet, but suffice to say it is a critical component that both simplifies reconciliation and an enhances interactive development.
+The details of the indexer are not fully ironed out yet, but suffice to say it is a critical component that both simplifies reconciliation and enhances interactive development.

 ### Wrapping Up

-This covers all the Om Next fundamentals.
-It may not be fully apparent how the Om Next architecture seamless integration of custom stores or remote services, the following provide more details:
+This wraps up the Om Next fundamentals.
+It may not be fully apparent how the Om Next architecture permits seamless integration of custom stores or remote services.
+The following links provide more details:

 * [[DataScript Integration Tutorial]]
 * [[Datomic Integration Tutorial]]